-- All Songs: You can view all the songs in your music library. - Playlists: You can make your own playlists by choosing songs from the All songs menu list. - Artists: Shows the list of artists of all the songs in your music library, and shows all the songs by a chosen artist. - Albums: Shows the list of albums of all the songs in your music library, and shows all the songs on a chosen album. - Genres: Shows the list of genres of all the songs in your music library, and shows all songs of a specific genre. - Shuffle Songs: Shuffles playing order of songs in your library at random.
-You can listen to the songs in random order.
+Music Player.
+All Songs: You can view all the songs in

+- your music library. - Playlists: You can make your own playlists. - Artist: Shows the list of artists of all the songs in your music library, and shows all the songs by a chosen artist. - Album: Shows the list of albums of all the songs in your music library, and shows all the songs on a chosen album. - Genre: Shows the list of genres of all the songs in your music library, and shows all songs of a specific genre. - ➤ Shuffle: Allows you to play all the songs in your music library with shuffle.